betterinfotech/adroit_tt/adroit/docs/Coding style.md

 ## Comments
 - We make extensive use of Docstrings and comments to capture knowledge about requirements.
-  Requirements have often not been defined explicitly.

-  If the syntax highlighting in your editor de-emphasises comments, as many tend to do, that will be **very unhelpful**, and you will miss many things.
+- If the syntax highlighting in your editor de-emphasises comments, as many tend to do, that will be **very unhelpful**, and you will miss many things.

+## LLMs
+- ChatGPT is pretty good at writing code, especially when you ask them to write standalone scripts.
+- Some of the results are stuck around Python 3.9 and need to be checked.
+- Overall, its use for programming support is encouraged.